Dark mode

 More features

 Fan.
-The treadmill's own fan will keep you comfortable during intense workouts, especially in warm weather: the additional air movement increases the evaporation of sweat from the skin, helps cool the body and prevents overheating.
+The treadmill's fan will keep you comfortable during intense workouts, especially in warm weather: the additional air movement increases the evaporation of sweat from the skin, helps cool the body down and prevents overheating.

 Bottle holder.
-A special stand that a...llows you to conveniently place a bottle of water directly on the simulator.
+A special stand that allows you to conveniently place a bo...ttle of water directly on the simulator.
 The holder is usually made in such a way that, on the one hand, it is easy to get the bottle, on the other hand, it excludes the possibility of its falling out.
 This feature will allow you to always have a supply of water on hand and make up for its lack in the body during long workouts, without being distracted from the actual workout and without stopping movement.

 Emergency stop key.
 The possibility of an emergency stop of the treadmill can significantly increase the safety of training.
 Usually, an emergency stop key consists of a magnetic contact group, a cable and a clothespin.
-So, during training, a magnetic key is attached to the control panel of the simulator, a cable is drawn from it (usually less than 1 metre long), and at the end there is a clothespin that is fixed to the edge of a T-shirt or to a belt.
-If the user stumbles or loses control of the treadmill's speed, the tightness of the cable will simply pull out the magnetic key, which will turn off the engine.
+So, during training, a magnetic key is attached to the control panel of the simulator, a cable is drawn from it (usually less than 1 metre long), and at the end, there is a clothespin that is fixed to the edge of a T-shirt or a belt.
+If the user stumbles or loses control of the treadmill's speed, the tightness of the cable will simply pull out the magnetic key, which will turn off the motor.

 Tablet stand.
 Allows you to securely and safely mount a tablet with almost any screen size on the treadmill.
 Thanks to this, the user can enjoy watching TV shows or movies directly during training.
 Usually, the stand is located under the main screen of the treadmill.
 Advanced class models are often equipped with a stand with the ability to adjust the angle of the tablet.
-In parallel with this, the treadmill can be equipped with a USB port and built-in speakers; some models may have a Wi-Fi wireless module.
+Also, the treadmill can be equipped with a USB port and built-in speakers; some models may have a Wi-Fi wireless module.

 Vigor XPL1000 often compared